Exercise 8 Fitting a single-factor model to dichotomous questionnaire data

 Step 3.
 Determining the number of factors

-We will use function fa.parallel()from package psych to produce Scree plots for the observed data and random (i.e. uncorrelated) data matrix of the same size.
+We will use function fa.parallel()from package psych to produce Scree plots for the observed data and a simulated random (i.e. uncorrelated) data matrix of the same size.
 Comparison of the two scree plots is called Parallel Analysis.
 We retain factors from the blue scree plot (real data) that are ABOVE the red plot (simulated random data), in which we expect no common variance, only random variance.

-This time, we will cal function fa.parallel() requesting the tetrachoric correlations (cor="tet") rather than Pearson’s correlations (default).
+This time, we will call function fa.parallel() requesting the tetrachoric correlations (cor="tet") rather than Pearson’s correlations (default).
 We will also change the default estimation method (minimum residuals or “minres”) to the maximum likelihood (fm="ml"), which our large sample allows.
 Finally, we will change another default - the type of eigenvalues shown.
 We will display only eigenvalues for principal components (fa="pc"), as done in some commercial software such as Mplus.

 fa.parallel(EPQ[4:26], fm="ml", fa="pc", cor="tet")